pimpale/todo-app/backend/README.md

 You can read more documentation about the auth service here:
 * https://github.com/innexgo/auth-service-api

+## API Endpoints

+* `public/goal_data/new`
+  * Creates a new version of the mutible data related to a goal after validating proper inputs
+* `public/goal_entity_tag/new`
+  * Creates a new goal entity tag after validating proper inputs
+  * This goal entity tag links a goal to a named entity, allowing it to be configued according to the data from other goals related to the same named entity
+* `public/goal_template/new`
+  * Creates a new goal template after validating proper inputs
+  * This goal template provides a framework for how to complete certain long term goals such as losing weight
+  * These can be user or admin created
+* `public/goal_template_pattern/new`
+  * Creates a new pattern that can activate a template after validating proper inputs
+  * For example, the pattern "CS31 project" can activate the template for completing a CS31 project
+* `public/named_entity_data/new`
+  * Creates a new version of the mutible data related to a named entity after validating proper inputs
+* `public/user_generated_code/new`
+  *
+* `public/external_event/new`
+  * Creates an external event after validating proper inputs
+  * External events tend to come from integrating with other services such as Google calender
+* `public/goal/view`
+  * Lets the user view a snapshot of their goals after validating proper inputs
+* `public/external_event/view`
+  * Lets the user view a snapshot of their external events after validating proper inputs
+* `public/goal_entity_tag/view`
+  * Lets the user view a snapshot of their goal entity tags after validating proper inputs
+* `public/named_entity/view`
+  * Lets the user view a snapshot of their named entities after validating proper inputs
+* `public/named_entity_pattern/view`
+  * Lets the user view a snapshot of their named entity patterns after validating proper inputs
+* `public/goal_template_data/view`
+  * Lets the user view a snapshot of the latest version of the data related to the user's goal templates after validating proper inputs
+* `public/external_event_data/view`
+  * Lets the user view a snapshot of the latest version of the data related to the user's external events after validating proper inputs
+* `public/user_generated_code/view`
+  * Lets the user view a snapshot of IDK after validating proper inputs

 ## Data Model

 In this section, we'll describe how the data is laid out in SQL and what the semantic purpose of each column is.